Pipeline YAML Reference#

 will be executed for a job.

-Example of commands#
+Example of the commands

 The general structure of a job when using the commands